devsgowhere/devsgowhere/src/content/events/golang_sg/20250702-golang-meetup-jul-2025/index.md

 ---
 org: "golang_sg"
 title: "Golang Meetup - Jul 2025"
-description: "DetailsHello Gophers!
+description: "Hello Gophers!
 Announcing our meetup for July 2025! foodpanda will be hosting us at their space.
-A big thank you to them for sponsoring the venue!
-Please"
+A big thank you to them for sponsoring the venue!"
 venue: "foodpanda"
 venueAddress: "63 Robinson Road, Afro-Asia building · Singapore"
 startDate: "2025-07-02"